ghos07/ghos07/README.md

 - ⚡ Fun fact: ...
 -->

-Currently working on a game engine for Java.
+- Currently working on a game engine for Java.
-Learning Java and Unity C#
+- Learning Java and Unity C#.
-Interested in software dev, vr, music
+- Interested in software dev, vr, music.

 -> g.fernandez0722@gmail.com